-The Holy See announced today that Pope Francis has appointed Bishop John Wilson as Archbishop of Southwark.
+The Holy See announced on 10th June that Pope Francis has appointed Bishop John Wilson as Archbishop of Southwark.

 Speaking of his appointment, Archbishop-elect Wilson said: ‘Someone once said if you want to make God laugh, tell him your plans.
 In whatever way I might have imagined God’s plan for my life to unfold, the news of my appointment by Pope Francis as the new Archbishop of Southwark came as a complete surprise.
 I am grateful to His Excellency Archbishop Edward J Adams, the Apostolic Nuncio, for his encouragement, and for reminding me of C S Lewis’ invitation to be “surprised by joy”.
 It is the joy of the Gospel, the Good News of God’s love for the world in his Son Jesus Christ, that sustains and animates the Church’s mission in which I am to share in a new way.